SEED ALLIANCE

 VISION & FRAMEWORK

-Oklahoma doesn’t have a funding problem.
-It doesn’t have a political problem.
-It has an institutional problem.
+Oklahoma’s problem is institutional.
 The structures that once connected families to opportunity have eroded.
-Only building replaces what’s been lost.
+Only building replaces what has been lost.

 SEED Alliance diagnoses structural misalignment, designs disciplined interventions, incubates working models in real communities, and spins off durable institutions once those models prove out.
-It measures success by institutions launched, laws shaped, workforce pathways built, and families strengthened.
+Success is measured by institutions launched, laws shaped, workforce pathways built, and families strengthened.

 THEORY OF CHANGE

-This is the principle of subsidiarity, the idea rooted in Catholic Social Teaching and expressed across the Western tradition, that matters should be handled by the smallest, lowest, or least centralized authority capable of addressing them effectively.
+The principle of subsidiarity, rooted in Catholic Social Teaching and expressed across the Western tradition, holds that the smallest competent authority should act first.
 The family is that authority for formation, for economic resilience, and for the transmission of culture.
-Higher-order institutions exist to support the family, to strengthen it.
+Higher-order institutions exist to support the family and strengthen it.

-SEED builds from this conviction.
-Every program, every partnership, every policy recommendation we advance is measured against a single question: does this strengthen the family's capacity to form the next generation, or does it inadvertently weaken it by displacing what families and local institutions should do themselves?
+Every program, every partnership, every policy recommendation is measured against a single question: does this strengthen the family's capacity to form the next generation, or does it inadvertently weaken it by displacing what families and local institutions should do themselves?

 A program is someone else’s solution, administered on a timeline, evaluated by metrics, and closed when the grant runs out.
 An institution is a community’s own infrastructure, sustained because people need it, staffed by people who live there, and measured by whether families are flourishing.